klinge/sl-webapp/README.md

 * DONE Refactor: database class
 * DONE Refactor: write a sanitization class to handle user input
 * DONE Auth: add a register user form - only allow existing members to register #1
+* DONE Auth: verify that a user is logged in for all pages

 ## Longer term TODO (v1.0):
 * Selfservice: Add a page to let members update their personal information